-The inception package and evaluation reports shall be written in English and follow the EQAS templates.
+The inception package and evaluation reports shall be written in French or English (depending on the available consultants) and follow the EQAS templates.

 The evaluation team is expected to produce written work that is of very high standard, evidence-based, and free of errors.
 The evaluation company is ultimately responsible for the timeliness and quality of the evaluation products.
 If the expected standards are not met, the evaluation company will, at its own expense, make the necessary amendments to bring the evaluation products to the required quality level.